isgo-golgo13/crossplane-argocd-gcp-drone-attack-services/README.md

-- Create Azure Entra ID Federated Identity Credential and associate that to the AKS Cluster Managed Identity (AKS would have this provided during AKS Cluster creation).
-- Allow Azure Entra ID Federated Identity Credential to authenticate as Kubernetes Service Account (KSA).
-- External Secrets Operator (ESO) will collect Azure Entra ID Federated Identity token.
-  - This token allows Crossplane to assume the correct Azure role.
-- No Azure Service Principals required or stored in Azure Key Vault required.

 ### Provider and ProviderConfig Package Deployment for the Crossplane Control-Plane Cluster

 To automate the deployment of the Crossplane `Provider` and `ProviderConfig` for the Crossplane Control-Plane Cluster, the required dependencies for this will include.